ShihaoXiong/ShihaoXiong.github.io/source/_posts/Java.md

 Memery spaces in a Kava program: `Stack` and `Heap`

 - **Stack**: In computer science, a call stack is a stack data structure that stores information about the active subroutines of a computer program (stack frame).
 This kind of stack is also known as an execution stack, program stack, control stack, run-time stack, or machine stack, and is often shortened to just "the stack". **(LIFO)**
 - **Heap**: Java objects reside in an area called te heap.
-The heap is created when the JVM starts up adn may increase or decrease in size while the application runs. **(FIFO)**
+The heap is created when the JVM starts up and may increase or decrease in size while the application runs. **(FIFO)**

 ### Call Stack